 Newport, Rhode Island, located at the southern end of Aquidneck Island, sits at the entrance to Narragansett Bay.
-Within this seaside city is the Newport National Historic Landmark District which tells much history of this more than three-century-old city.
+Within this seaside city is the Newport National Historic Landmark District, which tells much history of this more than three-century-old city.

-The historic district was designated as National Historic Landmark in 1968 due to its extensive and well-preserved assortment of intact colonial buildings dating from the early and mid-18th century.
+The historic district was designated National Historic Landmark in 1968 due to its extensive and well-preserved assortment of intact colonial buildings dating from the early and mid-18th century.
 Six of those buildings are National Historic Landmarks in their own right, including the city’s oldest house and the former meeting place of the colonial and state legislatures.
-Covering some 250 acres, the historic district sits in the center of Newport roughly bounded by Kingston, Bellevue, Pope, Thames, Bridge, and Van Zandt Streets.
+Covering some 250 acres, the historic district sits in the center of Newport, roughly bounded by Kingston, Bellevue, Pope, Thames, Bridge, and Van Zandt Streets.

 Early industries were farming, fishing, and shipbuilding.
 By 1680 Newport had become a thriving seashore town of some 400 houses arranged in a still-legible, irregular network of streets along the harbor and the hill, covering at least a mile in length.
 Houses of the initial settlement period were similar to other Rhode Island and New England 17th-century dwellings, which were modest-scale, blocky, wood structures with gable roofs, large chimneys, and small windows.
-The form derived from English precedents.
+The form is derived from English precedents.
 Approximately ten 17th-century houses survive in Newport and are valuable records of early building traditions, although all were altered and expanded by later additions.

 Early agriculture within the town center quickly gave way to commerce.
 Benedict Arnold’s cylindrical stone mill, built in about 1670 in present-day Touro Park, is a survivor of the agricultural phase of the district’s history.